Guide to Understanding 30 Parts of a Ship: Names, Functions & Diagram

 Ship Cargo gear (Derrick/Cranes)

 It consists of derricks and cranes to lift and carry goods on the ship.
-These cargo gear are electrically or hydraulically operated, and cargo gear handles 15 tons to 4000 tons per hour.
+These cargo gear are electrically or hydraulically operated, and cargo gear handles 15 to 4000 tons per hour.

 Hatch Cover